Chateau Belregard Figeac

 The vineyards are situated on the slopes near the picturesque village of Saint-Emilion but in the section that borders Libourne and Pomerol.
 Saint-Emilion is a large appellation, with noticeable variation in soil types; over 17 different combinations of soil and subsoils are classified here, which results in wines that can be very different from one another.
 At Belregard Figeac, the soil is a deep sand positioned on moderate slopes.
 Compared to the Médoc, the soils are richer.
 Vines are more vigorous and require wider spacing, with an average 5,000 to 6,000 vines per hectare as compared to 9,000 to 10,000 vines per hectare that is common in the Médoc.

 Merlot dominates at Belregard Figeac, comprising 68% of the vineyards.
 Cabernet Franc (25%) and Cabernet Sauvignon (7%) make up the rest.
-The vines are an average 40 years old (as of 2018).
-The majority of the holdings are situated on the plain of Figeac, certainly one of the most renowned of the various terroirs of Saint-Emilion, located on the border of Libourne and Pomerol.
-Christophe Pueyo has started converting the vineyards to organic viticulture.
-A team of workers goes through the vineyard in the summer to pull leaves for better aeration and exposure of the grapes.
-This time consuming task ensures better ripening and helps in disease prevention.
-The harvest is done manually.
+The majority of the holdings are situated on the plain of Figeac, certainly one of the most renowned of the various terroirs of Saint-Emilion.
+Christophe Pueyo has converted the vineyards to organic viticulture, certified by ECOCERT, with some biodyanmic principles.
+In the cellar, no chemical products are utilized to express all of the quintessential elements of the terroir.
+Natural yeasts found on the grapes start fermentation.
+The wines are not filtered.
+Sulfites are kept low (typically under 30 mg/l).